 Trauma is linked to a variety of mental health issues and can have a lasting negative impact on your overall health and wellness.
-Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City provide expert diagnosis and psychotherapy to help you learn to manage your traumatic memories, recover, and lead a healthy, fulfilling life.
+Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City provide expert diagnosis and psychotherapy to help you learn to manage your traumatic memories, recover, and lead a healthy, fulfilling life.
 If you’re living with the after-effects of trauma, call the practice or schedule an appointment online today.

 Trauma is defined as a deeply distressing or disturbing experience.
 However, trauma is relative by nature.
 For example, while catastrophic events such as natural disaster, combat, or a terrorist incident are traumatic, so is getting a divorce or losing a loved one.
 Even within this huge spectrum of traumatic experiences, everyone responds uniquely.